matrix-org/matrix-js-sdk/spec/test-utils/test_indexeddb_cryptostore_dump/README.md

-## Dump of libolm indexeddb cryptostore
+## Dumps of libolm indexeddb cryptostore

 This directory contains several dumps of real indexeddb stores from a session using libolm crypto.

+Each directory contains, in dump.json, a dump of data created by pasting the following code into the browser console; and in index.ts, details of the user, pickle key, and corresponding key query and backup responses (`DumpDataSetInfo`).

 The dump is created by pasting the following into the browser console: